jolevesq/geoview-api-geolocator/backend/README.md

 ## Deployment steps

 1. configure your aws cli
-2. cd to the deploy folder and run the deploy script: `./deploy/sh`
+2. cd to the `backend` folder and run the deploy script: `./deploy.sh`

 ## To Do